Multepal/app-aanalte/collections/notes/tei-header.md

 * A history of changes made during the development of the electronic text.
 * Important for version control and for resolving questions about the history of a file.
 * Use one or more `change` elements with dates and descriptions of things done.
-Should go back to acquisition of OSU PDF and it's initial conversion and shaping, up to the current modifications.
+Should go back to acquisition of OSU PDF and its initial conversion and shaping, up to the current modifications.

 <!--
 2. Outline: